vipul2802/o365hq.com/content/services/Cutover G Suite to Office 365 Migration - Just Email and Email Folders.md

-*Note: If you have contacts, tasks, and calendars in your mailbox and you need to migrate this data in addition to your email messages and email folders, then you need a different Service -- G Suite to Office 365.*
+*Note: If you have contacts, tasks, and calendars in your mailbox and you need to migrate this data in addition to your email messages and email folders, then you need a different Service -- G Suite to Microsoft 365.*

-We can migrate the content of user mailboxes from your source email system to Office 365.
+We can migrate the content of user mailboxes from your source email system to Microsoft 365.
 We will use the Internet Message Access Protocol (IMAP) to migrate email.
 Please note that only email and email folders will be migrated.

-Our objective is to provide planning, design, and migration from G Suite mailboxes to Office 365 tenant via IMAP protocol without downtime or data loss and with minimal user disruption.
+Our objective is to provide planning, design, and migration from G Suite mailboxes to Microsoft 365 tenant via IMAP protocol without downtime or data loss and with minimal user disruption.

-The migration project will be considered successful if all mailboxes are moved to Office 365.
+The migration project will be considered successful if all mailboxes are moved to Microsoft 365.

 ### IT Partner responsibilities

 1. Gather information and verify the original G Suite
-2. Configure the destination Office 365 tenant
+2. Configure the destination Microsoft 365 tenant
 3. Create and configure users
 4. License assignment
 5. Create and configure a migration plan